LIGHTENINGCHROME/MotionDetector/README.md

 # MotionDetector
-This script detects motion in the video
+This script detects motion in the video using open cv